textcreationpartnership/A02168/README.md

 ##Content Summary##

 #####Front#####
-The Scottish historie of Iames the fourth, slaine at Flodden Entermixed with a pleasant comedie, pre

 #####Body#####

+1. THE SCOTTISH
+Hystorie of Iames the
+fourth, slaine at Flodden.

-1. Laus Deo detur in Eternum.Enter the King of England, the King of Scots, Dorithe his Queen▪ the Countesse, Lady Ida, with other Lords.
+    _ Laus Deo detur in Eternum.Enter the King of England, the King of Scots, Dorithe his Queen▪ the Countesse, Lady Ida, with other Lords.
 And Ateukin with them aloofe.
 Actus primus.
 Scena prima.
 After the first act.Ober.Here see I good fond actions in thy gyg,And meanes to paint the worldes in
-1. Actus Secundus.
+    _ Actus Secundus.
 Schena Prima.

-1. Enter Bohan with Obiron.
+    _ Enter Bohan with Obiron.
 3. Act.

-1. Chorus Actus 3.
+    _ Chorus Actus 3.
 Schena Prima.

-1. Chorus.
+    _ Chorus.

-1. Actus Quartus.
+    _ Actus Quartus.
 Schena Prima.

-1. Chorus.
+    _ Chorus.

-1. Actus Quintus.
+    _ Actus Quintus.
 Schena Prima.

 **Types of content**